 (Contractor name) will not be liable for any changes made without a completed and signed CHANGE WORK ORDER.
 (Contractor name) will not be liable for any agreements made between Owners and any parties other than (contractor name).

-If you don’t establish and follow a procedure for each change work order, and include language in each contract for change work orders, you will spend a lot of time and money on change work orders that cost you money.
-Make sure that any employees in charge of running jobs know how to handle a change work order.
-When you have all changes documented with a signed change work order, your business is protected and you’ll sleep better.
+If you don’t establish and follow a procedure for each change, and include language in each contract for the change order process, you’ll spend a lot of time and money on changes that cost you money.
+Make sure that any employees in charge of running jobs know how to handle a change on the project.
+When you have all changes documented with a signed change form, your business is protected and you’ll sleep better.
 Don’t make changes for free.

 Download the audio or listen here: